A general information about blockchain and what it is made up of

 PoSA has been widely used by many cryptocurrency networks or validators as an inherent consensus mechanism.
 Utilising a cryptocurrency client that participates in PoSA validation or becoming a validator in a way helps to secure the network and earn rewards.

-From that baseline of the EVM compatibility, Chiliz Chain 2.0 introduces a system of 11 validators with the Proof of Staked Authority (PoSA) consensus that supports shorter block time and lower fees.
+From that baseline of the EVM compatibility, Chiliz Chain introduces a system of 11 validators with the Proof-of-Staked Authority (PoSA) consensus that supports shorter block time and lower fees.
 The most bonded validator candidates of staking then become the validators and start producing blocks.
 Moreover, the double-sign detection and other slashing logic further guarantee security, stability, and chain finality.

 Every transaction comes with a transaction hash, here, the miner has to produce a hash similar to that of a target hash.
 Miners (specialised computers) aim to be the first ones at solving the equation.